 While Christian students are similar in that they believe in God and share one faith, they come from many different racial, ethnic, cultural, age, economic, and denominational backgrounds.
 Not everyone at a Christian college is going to have the same political, religious, or cultural beliefs and opinions as you.

 Not all those who attend a Christian college are suburban eighteen-year-old Americans who grew up in the church.
 The beauty of a Christian college is that you get to meet people from all over the world with extraordinary stories of how they came to faith.
 By interacting with one another, whether it be in the classroom, on the athletic field, or in the student lounge, you get to expand your worldview and develop a better understanding of the diversity that is all around you.

 5. Experience life outside of the classroom.

 There are many opportunities for students to experience life outside of the classroom and even outside of the country!
 Christian college students have many of the same opportunities as their peers in secular schools: working in professional internships, studying abroad, and volunteering at various organizations.

 As a Christian college student, you’ll also have opportunities to travel locally and internationally for mission trips, serving with a wide range of people, from foreign missionaries to those who have never heard the Word of Christ.

 College will be a significant time in your young adult life.
-As you begin to explore your identity, life calling, faith, and personal values and beliefs, a Christian college may help you uncover who God has called you to be.
+As you begin to explore your identity, calling, faith, and personal values and beliefs, a Christian college may help you uncover who God has made you to be.